fedehsq/vault-auth-plugin/README.md

     $ go run vault_server/cmd/main.go
     ```

-3. Starts the bastion host
+3. Build and starts the vault plugin
     ```
-    $ go run bastion_host/cmd/main.go
-    ```

-4. Build and starts the vault plugin
-    ```
     $ make
     ```

-5. Setup the vault and the plugin
+4. Setup the vault and the plugin
     ```
     $ export VAULT_ADDR=http://$(ipconfig getifaddr en0):8200
     $ make vault-setup
     ```

-6. Setup the remote host following the [hashicorp guide for SSH](https://learn.hashicorp.com/tutorials/vault/ssh-otp?in=vault/secrets-management).
+5. Setup the remote host following the [hashicorp guide for SSH](https://learn.hashicorp.com/tutorials/vault/ssh-otp?in=vault/secrets-management).
 If you have already followed the above instructions before, do this:
     - Starts vagrant
         ```